 Keen to learn the art of St Lucian gastronomy?
 Then why not join one of the island’s fast-growing number of cookery schools.
 Each offers a distinctly different style, from BBQ cooking in steel pans on the beach to exquisite dining with lots of hands-on cooking, tasting and shopping.
 Most include fascinating tours to local farmers, markets, distilleries, fishermen and bakeries to better understand St Lucia’s natural food provenance.
 All classes are suitable for chefs or novices alike, with numbers limited to ensure an intimate gourmand experience rather than a frenzied foodie free-for-all.

-An earthy food appreciation is the goal at Chef Jo Anne’s Little Lucian Cooking School where lip-smacking authentic island dishes are prepared with gusto to hip-swinging Calypso music.
-Tailored sessions demystify the unique Creole mix of French, Spanish and African flavours through a colourful and sumptuous celebration of West Indian spices.
+An earthy food appreciation is the goal at Little Lucian Cooking School, where lip-smacking authentic island dishes are prepared with gusto to hip-swinging Calypso music.

-At the Cap Maison cooking school a convivial atmosphere prevails amongst steam-shrouded pans and piles of glistening whole red snappers in a beautiful family-run property located on the island’s North-Western tip.
-Led by Head Chef Craig Jones from the award-winning restaurant The Cliff at Cap, kick off with a trip around Castries market to source fresh, local ingredients, from seasonal vegetables and fruit, such as plantain and dashene to seafood including red mahi mahi.
+At the Cap Maison cooking school a convivial atmosphere prevails amongst steam-shrouded pans and piles of glistening whole red snappers, in a beautiful family-run property located on the island’s North-Western tip.
+Led by Head Chef Craig Jones from the award-winning restaurant The Cliff at Cap, kick off your private class with a market tour of St Lucia to source fresh, local ingredients, from seasonal vegetables and fruit, such as plantain and dashene, to fresh seafood such as mahi mahi.

 Once back in the kitchen, with knives sharpened and St Lucian spices at the ready, it’s time to prepare authentic West Indian dishes using Caribbean know-how, French aplomb and Craig’s step-by-step culinary wizardry.
 Whatever you cook, you eat at the stunning Cliff at Cap where views across to Martinique are the perfect aperitif.